punitTecorb/NZBNVerify-main/README.md

-## NZBN verification using TypeScript
+## NZBN verification using nodejs with TypeScript

 ## Introduction
     NZBN verification in node js. nzbn verification using TypeScript.
-We have provide nzbn verification api.
+We have provide nzbn verification demo apis.
+    For verify nzbn number we need to provide nzbn number and nzbn access key(Provided by nzbn team)

 ## Setup Steps:
 `npm install`